llorente-lab/moseq-acquire/README.md

 # moseq-acquire
 Very simple GUI-based MoSeq data acquisition code based on https://github.com/dattalab/orbbec-acquire/

-To install and run, please follow the following steps:
+To install and run, please follow the following steps.
+Note that you will need Ubuntu >= 18.04 to run this.

 ## Step 1: Install `git`